lucas-mior/brn2/cbase/c-format.md

 }
 ```

-But do not add parentheses for the not operator if precedence is not confusing:
+But do not add parenthesis for the not operator if precedence is not confusing:

 ```c
 // bad